maxdupenois/3void/app/articles/javascript_loading.md

 So there are situations when you want to load an external javascript library, say for example the Facebook javascript SDK.
-There are multiple ways of doing this but you want to fetch the current version so you need to hit an actual endpoint and download it, rather than use an npm package or similar However, because you are a demanding developer who will not brook second class code, you want the library to be available via standard es6 style `import`s (or `require`s if that's your jam).
+There are multiple ways of doing this but you want to fetch the current version so you need to hit an actual endpoint and download it, rather than use an npm package or similar.
+However, because you are a demanding developer who will not brook second class code, you want the library to be available via standard es6 style `import`s (or `require`s if that's your jam).
 There are probably a number of ways of getting to a good solution but this is the one I came to, maybe it'll be helpful to you too.